The Institute of Race and Ethnic Studies

 The Institute of Race and Ethnic Studies oversees the minor in Ethnic Studies.
 The Institute organizes cultural programming on diversity that includes seminars, speakers, and grant applications.

 The Ethnic Studies minor at West Chester University is interdisciplinary in nature, including six focus areas.
 Students select one of these areas (see below) and take courses in such disciplines as anthropology, education, English, history, philosophy, political science, public administration, social work, and sociology.

 The goals are to enhance students' appreciation and understanding of ethnic diversity through ethnic studies courses, seminars, research, scholarly conferences, and cultural programs.

-The minor requires 18 credit hours of ethnic studies courses: a core course from ANT 220, SOC 335, or SWO 225, and five additional ethnic studies courses.
+The minor requires 18 credit hours of ethnic studies courses: one core course from ANT 220: Cultures of Ethnic Groups in America, SOC 335: Race and Cultural Minorities, or SWO 225: Race Relations, and five additional ethnic studies course electives (go to course list link for a list of electives).
 Relevant cognate courses are to be chosen in consultation with the student's advisor.

-The areas of concentration are:
+The focus areas are: